pakinsa/DevOps_Project/09.Three-Tier WordPress Website with LVM Storage/Readme.md

 #### 7. Create Volume Group(VG)

-    sudo vgcreate webdata-vg /dev/xvdb1 /dev/xvdc1 /dev/xvdd1   Collate the physical volume into a volume group, which can be further divided into logical groups.
+    sudo vgcreate webdata-vg /dev/xvdb1 /dev/xvdc1 /dev/xvdd1  //Collate the physical volume into a volume group, which can be further divided into logical groups.
 Will have to rename this to dbdata-vg here.

-    sudo vgrename webdata-vg dbdata-vg    Change name from webdata to dbdata-vg
+    sudo vgrename webdata-vg dbdata-vg    //Change name from webdata to dbdata-vg

-    sudo vgdisplay                        Display name  of vg
+    sudo vgdisplay                        //Display name  of vg

-    sudo vgs                              Diplay content of vg
+    sudo vgs                             // Diplay content of vg

 ![Alt text](img/6f.vg_create.png)